-Noa — Noa Linen Shirt Pattern
+Noa — Noa Linen Shirt Pattern (PDF)

 Channeling the minimalist spirit of a modern woman, the Noa shirt is a modern classic.
 This simple shirt combines relaxed silhouette with classic tailored styling, like a point collar, sleeve cuffs and a back yoke.
 One of the most foundational and versatile pieces of any wardrobe, it can be dressed up or down so easily and pairs really well with just about anything.
 Made out of our finest linen, it'll get softer and softer with every wash.

 - Layered PDF to print just your size

 - Most patterns graded in size 0/2 to 28/30

 - Many have Step-by-step instructions on The Thread blog

 - No licensing restrictions.
 Sew as many as you like